b3j0f/schema/README.rst

    assert test(1, 2) == 'test'

-Schema definition from a dict
+Generate a schema from a dict
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python